JBlitzar/code-completion/NOTES.md

   - Strange loss curve.
   - <img src="readme-imgs/funny-curve.png" style="width: 30%">
     -Perhaps this is AdamW, but the loss fluctuates in almost a regular pattern.
 Maybe batches aren't randomly sorted?
+- Jun 21
+  - Took a look at the runs.
+5.3/8 done, each takes on average 1.5 days.
+    - four days left??
+FOUR DAYS???
+Today is Saturday and the meeting is on Tuesday.
+That's 3.5 at best.
+Well then.
+I guess two weeks wasn't enough time for me to get it together.
+To be fair, that's 8\*1.5=12 days straight training, and I lost three days to restart because _someone_ had the brilliant idea to use AdamW. which wasn't w to restart and produced not-w loss curves (weird regular fluctuation which, by the way, is consistent across runs).
+So actually the estimate is accurate.
+  - haha noop config does slightly better but they are all about the same.
+The exact opposite of my hypothesis.
+Very slick.
+  - "At this point the only thing these variants have optimized is your emotional resilience" -ChatGPT
+    - And what of this project?
+So many extractable lessons, so much resilience learned over nine months now (crazy) and 368 commits.
+But not much in terms of results.
+A paper is cool, but a paper that presents new things as doing better is cooler.
+Oh well.
+I'll take what I can get.
+Because what else are you going to do?
+What else are you going to do.
+My god this has been a journey.
+"Oh haha.
+I know what to do!
+I'll code a transformer.
+It'll be fun and quick.
+Two month project."
+Little did they know.
+It has been fun (at times), but it has _not_ been quick.